 Examination and Preparation

-Dr. Chaiken will examine your tooth and take X-rays to check its roots and surrounding bone.
-If the tooth has extensive decay or there is a risk of infection, a root canal may be necessary before placing the crown.
-He will file down the top and sides of the tooth to make space for the crown.
-If a large part of the tooth is missing, your dentist might use a filling material to build up the tooth and provide a strong foundation for the crown.
+He’ll file down the top and sides of the tooth to make space for the crown.
+If a large part of the tooth is missing, our dentist might use a filling material to build up the tooth and provide a strong foundation for the crown.

 After reshaping the tooth, our dentist will take an impression of the tooth and the surrounding teeth.
 We then send this to a dental lab to make the crown.
 This process can take a few weeks.